-- Box 2 reports the qualified education expenses the school bills you for, which may or may not be the same as the amount reported in box 1.
+- Box 2 reports the qualified education expenses that the school bills you for, which may not be the same total as box 1.